preciofishbone/OmniaDocsG2/setup/setup-enterprise-glossary/index.rst

 .. image:: Enterprise-23.png

-Then in the view section, make sure to select the following view settings in Default settings:
+Then in the View section, make sure to select the following view settings in Default settings:

 .. image:: Enterprise-24.png